 The Irish Music Session at NC State is a weekly gathering of musicians who play traditional Irish tunes and occasionally sing Irish songs.
 The session has been running since January 2005 and is open to all NC State students, faculty, and staff, as well as local community members and visitors who are interested in playing traditional Irish music.
 Typical session instruments include the fiddle, flute, tin whistle, concertina, button accordion, mandolin, guitar, bouzouki, and bodhran.
 The repertoire consists largely of Irish dance music--reels, jigs, slip jigs, hornpipes, polkas, waltzes, barndances—as well as slow airs.
 As in Ireland, session musicians at NCSU play tunes from memory, although recording tunes at the session is a great way to learn new repertoire.
 Musicians at the weekly gatherings take turns playing tunes they know, and others join in or simply listen.
 The goal is to have fun making music together, and to keep the repertoire of traditional Irish tunes alive and well!

-The Irish Session meets on THURSDAYS from 5:00 to 6:30pm.
-From January 2015 we are meeting in the Talley Student Union, near the fireplace in the One Earth Lounge on the Main/2nd Floor.
+The Irish Session is meeting on TUESDAYS from 5:00 to 6:30pm during Spring 2016.
+We meet in the Talley Student Union, near the fireplace in the One Earth Lounge on the Main/2nd Floor.
 See the Location link for the campus address and maps.